What is collateral?

 Do central banks also ask for collateral when they lend?

 Yes, central banks demand collateral when lending because hypothetical losses from lending could compromise their reputation and independence.
-When commercial banks seek funding from the ECB and the 19 national central banks that together form the Eurosystem, they must pledge collateral.
+When commercial banks seek funding from the ECB and the national central banks of the euro area that together form the Eurosystem, they must pledge collateral.
 The Eurosystem publishes a list of what it will accept as collateral, referred to as eligible assets.
 These assets may be bonds or other shorter-term securities that can be traded in the markets.
 Though not included in the list, other assets that are not typically traded – such as loans to the non-financial sector – can also be considered eligible for use as collateral when borrowing from the Eurosystem.
 The national central banks are responsible for deciding which assets qualify as eligible, in line with the Eurosystem collateral framework.